Skip to main content

 The project is based on the commitment to “do data differently,” following the principles of the Promise Story of Progress.
 The aim is to avoid creating new reporting requirements by making better use of existing administrative data.
 This will make it possible to report new insights regularly without creating extra work for services.

 The Promise Data and Evidence Group recently released the first annual workplan, which gives more detail about the project, including aims and planned milestones.
-The workplan is available online here
+The workplan is available online here.

 How the care experienced community are feeling the impact of change must be at the heart of how success is measured and The Promise Progress Framework will be used as the frame to gather data and information on their experiences to ensure impact of change is understood.